SrNascimento40/PROJETO_HTML_CSS_KAI/README.md

 # html-css-first-project
-project of css and html.
-first project created for Github Pages
+first project with HTML and CSS created for Github Pages

 See here:
 https://srnascimento40.github.io/html-css-first-project/